 The course fees for a single module are $3,000 (incl.
 GST).
 Course fee includes:

 - Hands-on/practical component on models;

 - Access to eDentistry Academy’s Support Group;

 - Food and beverage;

 Course fees must be paid in full upon registration.
-Register and pay before 24th December 2021 for a 10% discount; or register and pay for all 3 modules before 6th June for a 15% discount.
+Register and pay before 6th June for a 10% discount; or register and pay for all 3 modules before 6th June for a 15% discount.